dmfs/gver/README.md

 ```

 Note that all conditions inside a change type closure must match in order to apply the change type.
 If you need to
-express a logical `or` just
-add describe the same change type with the other condition underneath the first one.
+express a logical `or`, describe the same change type with the other condition underneath the first one or use `anyOf` described below.

 The `otherwise` statement should be last in the list as it catches all cases that didn't match any of the other conditions.
 The default is to
 increase any pre-release version or create a new minor pre-release if no pre-release version is present yet.